armadsen/ORSSerialPort/README.md

 This readme provides an overview of the ORSSerialPort library and is meant to provide enough information to get up and running quickly.
 You can read complete technical documentation for ORSSerialPort on [http://cocoadocs.org/docsets/ORSSerialPort/](http://cocoadocs.org/docsets/ORSSerialPort/).

 The example code in this readme is in Objective-C. However, ORSSerialPort can also easily be used from Swift code.
-For Swift examples, see the ORSSerialPortSwiftDemo project in the Examples folder.
+The Examples folder contains Swift versions of all three example projects.
+See the Example Projects section below for more information.

 # How to Use ORSSerialPort